Unrequited love refers to a love that is one-sided and not returned. It is the experience of loving someone without them loving you back.

 To find out if this is a common occurrence in your life, ask yourself if you’ve ever fallen in love with someone who rejected you before.

-You may be attracted to rejection, and therefore seek people who are unattainable.
+You may be subconsciously attracted to rejection, and therefore seek people who are unattainable.

-This only serves to reinforce the feelings that nobody wants to be with you.
+This only serves to reinforce the feeling that nobody wants to be with you.

 Ask yourself, are you only in love because of the idea of it?
 Because if you don’t truly love this person, then it is easier to move on.